-Getting real-time information to people in a timely manner during a Civil Defence emergency is critical.
+Getting real-time information to people quickly during a Civil Defence emergency is critical.

-The Emergency Mobile Alerts (EMA) will be sent to phones in targeted areas.
-If you phone is on, capable and inside the targeted area, you should get the alert.
+When needed, and only when a real danger is present, EMAs will be sent to phones in targeted areas.
+If your phone is on, capable and inside the targeted area, you should get the alert.

-Not all phones are currently capable but eventually all phones sold in New Zealand will be able to recieve the alerts.
-You can go here to see if your phone is one of the many that can currently recieve alerts.
+Most phones are currently capable, and eventually all phones sold in New Zealand will be able to receive the alerts.
+Check Civil Defence's website(external link) to see if your phone is one of the many that can currently receive alerts.

 If your phone isn't capable of receiving alerts, we recommend downloading the Red Cross Hazard App(external link) (available on both Android and Apple) - we send the same message to this app when we issue an EMA.

 FAQs and troubleshooting guides for the EMA can be found here.(external link)